On this page

 - discussing your code of conduct at staff supervision and meetings.

-Where a code of conduct is developed to guide appropriate behaviour between children and young people (e.g. a sports team), a copy should be provided in child friendly language to each child and their parent or guardian.
-Children should be encouraged to ask any questions they may have regarding the code.
+Where a code of conduct is developed to guide appropriate behaviour between children and young people (e.g. a sports team), a copy should be provided in child friendly language to each child, young person and their parent or guardian.
+Children and young people should be encouraged to ask any questions they may have regarding the code.

 It is important that your code of conduct relates specifically to your organisation’s activities and to the risks you have identified.